 Nonetheless, the rodents had to starve excessively in a way that intermittent fasting does not.

 Moreover, the rats experienced a drastic reduction in calories.
-Intermittent fasting, on the other hand, does not require calorie reduction to work.
+Intermittent fasting, however, does not require calorie reduction to work.

-Instead, it establishes a healthy balance between eating and fasting that balances the hormones responsible for weight gain and loss.
+Instead, it establishes a healthy balance between eating and fasting, balancing the hormones responsible for weight gain and loss.